Prepaid vs Secured Credit Cards in Canada: Which One Actually Builds Credit?

 A score of 650–700+ becomes achievable.
 You can start applying for no-fee unsecured cards like the Tangerine Money-Back card or a PC Financial Mastercard.

-For newcomers to Canada with no Canadian credit history at all, a secured card opened in your first month of arrival can build a meaningful credit file within 12–18 months.
+For newcomers to Canada with no Canadian credit history, a secured card opened in your first month can build a meaningful credit file within 12–18 months — putting you in a strong position well before most people think it’s possible.

 How to Build Credit Faster with a Secured Card

 The card itself doesn’t build credit — your habits do.
-The FCAC outlines the same core principles lenders use to evaluate your file.
-Here’s how to use a secured card strategically to reach a good credit score in Canada:
+Here’s how to use a secured card strategically to reach a good credit score in Canada as efficiently as possible.

 This is the single most important habit.
 Payment history makes up 35% of your credit score.
 Even one missed payment can set you back months.
 Set up automatic payments for at least the minimum, then manually pay the full balance before the due date to avoid interest charges.

 The goal is to show regular, manageable borrowing activity.
 A monthly streaming subscription, your phone bill, or a weekly grocery run works well.
-You don’t need to charge a lot — you just need to show consistent, responsible use.
+You don’t need to charge a lot — you need to show consistent, responsible use over time.

 Each credit application triggers a hard inquiry on your file.
-Multiple hard inquiries in a short period signals risk to lenders and can lower your score.
-Apply for one secured card, use it well for 6–12 months, then reassess.
+Multiple inquiries in a short period signals risk to lenders and can lower your score.
+Apply for one secured card, use it well for 6–12 months, then reassess your options.

 Real-World Example: Rebuilding from a 520 Score

-Let’s say you’re starting with a credit score of around 520 — low enough to be rejected for most regular cards, but not so damaged that recovery is out of reach.
+A credit score of around 520 is low enough to be rejected for most regular cards, but not so damaged that recovery is out of reach.
+Here’s what a realistic rebuild looks like using the Neo Secured Mastercard with a $300 deposit.

 Starting point: credit score ~520.
 Deposit: $300 on a Neo Secured Mastercard.